 - “I’m at my best when…”

 Be honest with yourself.
-Your mission statement should represent your biggest passion as well as your long-term goal.
-Recognize that it’s appropriate to revise your mission statement as you develop and learn.
+Your mission statement should represent your biggest passion and long-term goal.
+Recognise that revising your mission statement as you develop and learn is appropriate.

 Step 6: Go through your personal mission statement again.
 Regularly

-You may either hang your mission statement or store it somewhere private yet accessible.
+You may either hang your mission statement or store it privately yet accessible.
 You may also modify this goal statement and create one for your family.
-It’s a good idea to maintain a personal goal statement in a visible place.
+Maintaining a personal goal statement in a visible place is a good idea.
 Ideally, you should read it once per quarter.

 In this manner, you’ll be able to determine whether you’re